-It is a pop music focused style that combines edgy, dark elements.
-The accessories used in style are borrowed from the bubble goth style.
+It is a pop music-focused style that combines edgy, dark elements.
+The accessories used in the style are borrowed from the bubble goth style.
 The shorts, pants, tops, jackets, and other clothing items are bright or neutral colored.

 10. Deathrocker Goth

-Originated from the punk style also follows the traditional goth fashion, makes it an exception and exclusive branch of the goth subculture.
-However, the colors used in this goth style are darker than punk styles.
-The truth is, its position is in the middle of punk and traditional goth style.
+Originated from the punk style also follows the traditional goth fashion, making it an exception and exclusive branch of the goth subculture.
+However, the colors used in this goth style are darker than in punk styles.
+The truth is, its position is in the middle of punk and traditional goth styles.